michaz/heart2017/haifa.md

 - Produce many more activities, some of them very short
 - Exhibit less reaction to feedback from the transport system: Will not change its route, even if another is faster

 ---

+Prototype activity/trip distinction:

+- Remove activities where there is little slack (t) in choosing end time
+    - Because they are likely not actual activities but waypoints
+    - Reproduces real number of activities in test scenario when t is set to 10 min.

+---